 - Variable (with regular, bold and italic versions!)

 If you’re recreating your website as well, you should create your website layout guidelines.

 Most of the WordPress themes or any other website creation platform designs make it easy for you and are already offering a layout ready to be used.

-But if you’re just searching the perfect theme or want to have a professionaly developed website with custom design, it will be useful to imagine how you want the website to look like.
+But if you’re just searching the perfect theme or want to have a professionally developed website with custom design, it will be useful to imagine how you want the website to look like.

 The most fun part is here!
-It’s time to put it all together and create!
+It’s time to put it all together and build your new brand.

 First of all, you should decide – what kind of design elements you have to create, which ones you can just redesign and which ones will be made through your website design.

 There are tons of specific design elements you could wish for your brand, but it’s important to start with what’s the most necessary for you!
 Therefore I’d suggest you to take a look at this list, add whatever comes on your mind and PRIORITIZE.
 That way you won’t drive yourself insane while creating these designs!